 - If an HTTP request has the Referer header which matches the Host header or X-Forwarded-Host header, it is considered safe

 - If an HTTP request has the X-Requested-With=XMLHttpRequest header, it is considered safe

 - If an HTTP request uses basic authentication and there is no user in TeamCity session/cookies, the request is considered safe

 TeamCity considers the following domains/hosts as trusted:

 - X-Forwarded-Host header value (can be set separately in case of proxy configuration)

 - One of the CORS origins, configured for REST access.

-When you face problems regarding CSRF protection in TeamCity, you can follow these steps:
+When you face problems regarding CSRF protection in TeamCity (e.g. you get "Responding with 403 status code due to failed CSRF check" response from the server), you can follow these steps:

 - If you use a reverse proxy, make sure you correctly configure Host/Origin headers, as described above.
 In the meantime, you may want to add the public URL of your server to CORS-enabled origins.

 - You can temporary disable CSRF protection at all by setting the